briteming/gc/README.md

 # GitHub CMS

-Use GitHub issues as a CMS for Cecil static site generator.
+Use GitHub issues as a CMS + @Cecilapp.